 Education

-The Education Committee engages in an ongoing effort monitoring the Legislature in order to decide whether to support or oppose legislation as determined by League policy.
+At the 2023 annual meeting, the Education Committee reported that it engages in an ongoing effort monitoring the Legislature in order to decide whether to support or oppose legislation as determined by League policy.
 Resolutions opposing bills which expand charter schools, tuition tax credits, and open enrollment have been approved and sent to the Metro League Board for consideration.
-Resolutions supporting a more equitable method of funding public schools, fully funding the Foundation Formula and fully funding the Transportation Categorical have also been approved and forwarded to the Metro League Board in the past year.
+Resolutions supporting a more equitable method of funding public schools, fully funding the Foundation Formula and fully funding the Transportation Categorical have also been approved.

 An ongoing education committee project involves studying the potential for developing equitable alternatives to the dependence on property taxes as the primary funding source for public schools Community Partners are being sought to advocate for equitable funding to the State Board of Education.